-What are the best tent air conditioners?
+What is the best tent air conditioner?
 It doesn’t matter if you’re a novice or a veteran of dozens of trips to the wild…

 When it comes to tent camping, sweltering heat can make it a horror show.